nigelmaxwee/ChromSpec/README.md

 # ChromSpec
 This project explores using multivariate logistic regression for multi-label classification of unknown compounds using GCMS mass spectra data and an in-house collected library which was used to train the logistic model.

+Main parts of the code include:
+1. Preprocessing of data
+2. Feature engineering of data
+3. Modelling using logistic regression

+Features include:
+1. Creating a new model from data
+2. Using an existing trained model
+3. Adding more data to existing models

 Disclaimer: In-house data was removed entirely and compound names replaced with arbitary names to ensure privacy of contents.

 An example of the generated can be seen below: